valnmv/vbackup/README.md

 compression thread.

 ![Data flow](./docs/dataflow-diagram.png)

+### Restoring

+The decompression uses only one thread, but even one thread is so fast that the disk gets 100% busy, so there is no sense in having more decompression threads.

 ## Data structure reference
 The program creates index files and data files, each of them comprised of consecutive blocks